Stock Analysis on Net

 2 Click competitor name to see calculations.

 The Return on Equity (ROE) exhibited significant fluctuations over the five-year period.
-Initially negative, ROE trended downward before showing improvement in the most recent year.
+Initially negative, ROE trended downwards before recovering to positive values, ultimately demonstrating substantial growth.

 Net Income Impact